 The final stop of our Kenya Safari was three glorious days in the Masai Mara.
-It is here that you will see all the big animals of Africa and you’ll witness some of the most beautiful sunsets on the planet.
+It is here that you will see all the big 5 animals of Africa and you’ll witness some of the most beautiful sunsets on the planet.

 The drive is a long and bumpy road from Nairobi to the Masai Mara and if you have the opportunity to fly there, we recommend you do so.
-We however, suffered through a very rocky ride that seemed to last forever.
+We suffered through a very rocky ride that seemed to last forever.
 Our guide Makau told us that the road is much better these days as the Chinese are working on fixing up transportation all around the country.
 Who knows, maybe by next year it will all be smooth sailing.

 Keekorok is the first resort in the Masai Mara and it is located right in the heart of it all.
-The airport is only a few short km away and the likes of Prince Charles, Paul Simon and Carrie Fisher have stayed here.
+The airport is only a few short km away and back in the day when celebrities went on their own Kenya Safari, this was their place of choice.
+The likes of Prince Charles, Paul Simon and Carrie Fisher have stayed here.

 In its day, it was the place to stay in the Masai Mara.
 The mara was the first great place in Africa to go on a wildlife safari and dignitaries and celebrities flew to Kenya to catch a glimpse of the big 5.

 That’s not to say we didn’t like Keekorok, but I had visions of staying in a tented camp surrounded by wildlife rather than a concrete complex sorely in need of an update.
 Keekorok isn’t hurting for business though, every package tourist from the emerging Asian market seems to book their tours at this hotel.

 It doesn’t really matter where you stay in the Masai Mara because you spend most of your time out on game drives.
 We spent early morning sunrises and late evening sunsets out on the African Savanna searching for all the wild game we could find in the heart of Kenya.

 Our first outing on the Masai Mara brought us to a cheetah sleeping on a mound of dirt.
 It didn’t seem to have a care in the world as the safari vans pulled up beside it.
 The Masai Mara has strict rules not to go off the path so vehicles can’t get too close to the animals.

 He looked back at us in a relaxed manner and then continued to ignore us.
 Another vehicle came along and refused to turn off his engine.
 I was so angry.
 That loud engine was really disrupting the cheetah, I can only imagine the anxiety it was causing.
 The driver told our guide (after I complained) that he had a battery problem and couldn’t turn off his truck so we all suffered, including the cheetah.
-Within a few minutes the cheetah had enough and was up and walking away.
+Within a few minutes, the cheetah had enough and was up and walking away.